Lemoncode/react-hooks-by-example/06-ajax-field-change/Readme.md

 };
 ```

-- Now we want to fire an ajax request every time user types on the filter input.
+- Now we want to fire an _ajax request_ every time the user types on the filter input.

 _./src/demo.tsx_